Out-of-School Time and Community Program Leaders

 - During after-school activities, children develop social skills, improve academic performance, and establish strong relationships with adults.1

 - Participation in club activities is linked to higher academic performance and self-esteem,2 and participation in sports is linked to higher social competence.2-4

 - Sports participation is also linked with better health and lower likelihood of obesity.5, 6

 - After-school and community programs provide adolescents with safe, enriching environments to grow and develop skills outside of school and can provide them with a sense of accomplishment.

 - They can also provide a safe space for adolescents to congregate.

-- Peer-to-peer relationships formed during these out-of-school time settings are as critical to adolescents’ overall health and well-being as the presence of supportive adults and information and resources
+- Peer-to-peer relationships formed in these out-of-school time settings are as critical to adolescents’ overall health and well-being as the presence of supportive adults and information and resources.

 Action Steps and Resources